dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/notifications.md

     :::code language="csharp" source="../snippets/notifications/csharp/Messages/NoteDeleted.cs":::

-The code for both message payloads is pretty much the same, the only difference is the type name itself.
-The payload has a single property named `Note` which is the **Note viewmodel** related to the message.
+The code for both message payloads is mostly the same, the only difference is the type name itself.
+The payload has a single property named `Note`, which is the **Note viewmodel** related to the message.

 ## Senders